-Aplas provides a wizard to import CSV data from various sources into a software index.
+Aplas provides a wizard to import CSV data into a software index from various sources.
 This is one of the multiple methods for populating an index.

 One of the best approaches is to export an existing index first.
-This provides you with a CSV template that you can use to populate your data.
+This provides you with a CSV template that already contains the custom fields headers from your index.

 - Within Aplas Studio, navigate to the index area.

 - Create a software index with the basic template (this will include a few sample records).

 - (Optional) Add custom fields required for your source data.